 In keeping with the inn’s laidback feel, you can eat in the bar, snug, (very pretty) covered patio, green room or garden room.
 We liked the latter, with its large arched windows overlooking the gardens, wall of books and quirky stuffed fish.

-Food is punchy and generous country-pub cooking with Norfolk sourcing at its core – meat from local estates, fish from the north coast – and a confident, fuss-free style.
+Food is punchy and generous country-pub cooking with Norfolk sourcing at its core – great quality meat from local estates, fish from the north coast – and a confident, fuss-free style.
 Amongst classics such as steaks and slow-roast belly pork, French chef Hervé likes to throw in the odd zesty European and Caribbean twist: perhaps plaice in coconut milk with roasted beetroot, hot smoked salmon on salade niçoise, or lamb with garlic beans and sweet potato.
 And, oh golly, you must leave room for pudding: enormous and spoiling, especially the fresh fruit crumbles with crème anglaise.

 - There are some hiking and cycling routes from the pub, but for wider horizons and breezy walks, head to the north Norfolk coast and pick up the Coast Path; try Cley-next-the-Sea or Brancaster Staith as starting points (35km/22m)